puppetlabs/puppet-docs/source/pe/3.2/console_classes_groups.markdown

 You may need to manually add certain classes to the console.
 This can be necessary if you are running multiple [environments][environment], some of which contain classes that cannot be found in the `production` environment.

-To manually add a class, use the text fields under the "Don't see a class?" header near the bottom of the page.
+To manually add a class, use the text fields under the __Don't see a class?__ header near the bottom of the page.

 ![Typing a name and description in order to manually add a class][classes_adding_manual_plus_button]

-1. Type the complete, fully qualified name of the class in the "class name" field.
+1. Type the complete, fully qualified name of the class in the __class name__ field.
-2. Optionally, type a description for the class in the "description" field.
+2. Optionally, type a description for the class in the __description__ field.
 3. Click the green plus (+) button to the right of the text fields, which becomes enabled after you have entered a name.

 ![The manually added class, visible in a new list below the text fields][classes_adding_manual_checked]

 After you click the plus (+) button, the class will appear in a new list below, with its checkbox already selected.
-You may now click the "Add selected classes" button at the bottom of the page to finish adding the class, or you can select additional classes, either manually or from the list of detected classes. **You must click "Add selected classes" to finish**; otherwise, your classes will not be added to the console.
+You may now click the __Add selected classes__ button at the bottom of the page to finish adding the class, or you can select additional classes, either manually or from the list of detected classes. **You must click __Add selected classes__ to finish**; otherwise, your classes will not be added to the console.

 Once you have finished adding a class, you can assign it to nodes and groups.

-If you change your mind about adding a class you entered manually, you can click the "remove" link next to it in the list.
+If you change your mind about adding a class you entered manually, you can click the __remove__ link next to it in the list.
 You can then continue selecting more classes.

 ### Viewing the Known Classes

-There are two lists of classes in the console: One in [the console's sidebar][sidebar], and one reached by clicking the "Classes" item in the main navigation.
+There are two lists of classes in the console: One in [the console's sidebar][sidebar], and one reached by clicking the __Classes__ item in the main navigation.

 The sidebar list also includes counts of nodes with the class assigned, but these numbers are not complete: they only include nodes that have the class **directly** assigned, excluding nodes that receive the class from a group.

-In the class list page, reached by clicking the "Classes" navigation item, classes that were manually added are marked with an asterisk (\*) to show that they are not available in the puppet master's `production` environment.
+In the class list page, reached by clicking the __Classes__ navigation item, classes that were manually added are marked with an asterisk (\*) to show that they are not available in the puppet master's `production` environment.

 ### Class Detail Pages